 Citizen & Local Government RESOURCES

-Below is an update of resolution used for the Badger-Coulee proposal that has been adopted by more than 90 municipalites to establish their local energy investment priorities and to ask the utilities and the PSC to conduct cost benefit analysis of all energy investment options based on the very high cost of these transmission addition.
+Below is a link to municipal resolution for the 345 kV Cardinal Hickory Creek proposal.
+It is very similar to that used for the Badger-Coulee proposal adopted by more than 100 municipalites to establish local energy investment priorities and to ask the utilities and the PSC to conduct cost-benefit analysis of all energy investment options based on the very high cost of these transmission additions.

 Cardinal Hickory Creek 345 kV Middleton-Dubuque